 Dubai, United Arab Emirates

 This desert oasis aims to feature the most modern buildings in the world, and currently features the tallest building in the world, the Burj Khalifa.
-Dubai is definitely worth the trip, see my other posts.
+Dubai is definitely worth the trip.
+Read all our Dubai travel tips here.

 See also: Top 10 Things To Do In Dubai